rafaelpadilla/Object-Detection-Metrics/samples/sample_1/README.md

 **Attention**: The bounding boxes of the same image (detections or ground truth) must have have the same `imageName`.

-The snippet below shows the creation of the bounding boxes of 3 different images (000001.jpg, 000002.jpg and 000003.jpg) containing 2, 1 and 1 ground truth objects to be detected respectively.
+The snippet below shows the creation of bounding boxes of 3 different images (000001.jpg, 000002.jpg and 000003.jpg) containing 2, 1 and 1 ground truth objects to be detected respectively.
 There are 3 detected bounding boxes, one at each image.
+The images are available in the folder [sample_1/images/detections/](https://github.com/rafaelpadilla/Object-Detection-Metrics/tree/master/samples/sample_1/images/detections) and [sample_1/images/groundtruths/](https://github.com/rafaelpadilla/Object-Detection-Metrics/tree/master/samples/sample_1/images/groundtruths).

 ```python
 # Ground truth bounding boxes of 000001.jpg